Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 File Virginia LLC Annual Registrations

-Instead of an annual report, LLCs are required to file an annual registration with the Virginia State Corporation Commission.
+Instead of an annual report, LLCs are required to file a Virginia LLC Annual Registration with the Virginia State Corporation Commission.
 The annual registration fee is $50 and is due each year on the last day of the month the LLC was formed.
-For example, if the LLC were formed on November 15th, 2025, the first annual registration would be due on November 30th, 2024.
+For example, if the LLC were formed on November 15th, 2025, the first annual registration would be due November 30th, 2024.

 If the Annual Registrations aren’t paid by the due date, the Virginia Corporations Commission will assess a fine to the LLC and eventually dissolution if it is not paid.